-- ALT > 3x ULN AND total bilirubin > 2x ULN (must be both at the same time in order to require expedited reporting) - Any seizure event
+- ALT > 3x ULN AND total bilirubin > 2x ULN (must be both at the same time in order to require expedited reporting) - Any seizure event or placebo.

-This reporting is required for all participants from the time they are enrolled/randomized until their participation in the study ends.
-After this time, sites must report to DAIDS Serious, Unexpected, clinical Suspected Adverse Reactions (SUSAR), as defined in Version 2.0 of the DAIDS EAE Manual, if the study site becomes aware of the event on a passive basis, i.e., from publicly available information.
+This reporting is required for all participants from the time they are randomized until their participation in the study ends.
+After this time, sites must report to DAIDS serious, unexpected, clinical suspected adverse drug reactions, as defined in Version 2.0 of the DAIDS EAE Manual, if the study site becomes aware of the event on a passive basis, i.e., from publicly available information.

-The study agents for the purposes of EAE reporting are: Oral CAB 30 mg tablet; CAB LA injectable suspension (600 mg/mL); TDF/FTC fixed dose combination tablet containing 200 mg of FTC and 300 mg of TDF.
+The study agents for the purposes of expedited adverse event (EAE) reporting are: Oral CAB 30 mg tablet or placebo; CAB LA injectable suspension (600 mg/mL) or placebo; TDF/FTC fixed dose combination tablet containing 200 mg of FTC and 300 mg of TDF